GitbookIO/javascript/functions/higher_order.md

 ---

-Define a function named `negate` that takes `add1` as argument and returns a function, that returns the opposite of the value returned by `add`.
+Define a function named `negate` that takes `add1` as argument and returns a function, that returns the negation of the value returned by `add1`.
 (Things get a bit more complicated ;) )

 ```js
 var add1 = function (x) {